-Beverages with natural ingredients and a short ingredients list are popular, since comprehensive is a key element to gaining and maintaining consumer confidence in products in the long term.
+Beverages with natural ingredients and a short ingredients list are popular.
 There is also an increased growth in local foods, as consumers value the social and qualitative characteristics of these products.
 A meaningful storytelling is appreciated to meet the evolving clean label consumer demand.